Diversity, Equity, and Inclusion is Important to Us as a Firm.

 - Sponsor and attend minority-focused conferences to build relationships with a broader network: Our relationships with Black and minority entrepreneurs, software operators and executives is too limited.
 Conferences and dinners for under-represented communities (e.g., AfroTech, LTX Summit), is one way to get to know more people in the industry and to support diverse recruiting, deal flow, and our knowledge of the ecosystem.

 - Build relationships with under-represented GPs and founders: Our long-term goal is to have a portfolio of CEOs and founders that represent society.
 To do this we must develop broader relationships with minority GPs and early stage funds that invest in diverse entrepreneurs.

 CEO & Leadership Commitment

 - Establish a CEO & Portfolio Company Diversity Pledge: Top-down sponsorship of programs always yields progress.
 We are working with Black and minority advisors and a diverse group of portfolio CEOs to create a Faces of Change Diversity Pledge (e.g., similar to CEOAction.com).
-We invite all existing portfolio companies to sign up to this Pledge and new companies to participate as part of their onboarding to Insight’s community, post investment.
+We invite all existing portfolio companies, and new investments we make, to sign up to this Pledge.

 - Track portfolio diversity metrics and confidentially publish ScaleUp benchmarks: Insight tracks more than 150 ScaleUp SaaS metrics to help companies calibrate best-in-class capabilities.
 As part of our data-driven approach to scaling companies, a diversity scorecard can help to capture DE&I information, measure it and share it back with companies.
 We know that people manage what they measure.
 Increasing visibility will lead to improvement.
 This goes hand in hand with the previously mentioned CEO Pledge and the Term Sheet clause.